chef/chef-web-docs/chef_master/source/server_firewalls_and_ports.rst

        .. tag server_services_bifrost

-       The **oc_bifrost** service ensures that every request to view or manage objects stored on the Chef server is authorized.
+       The **oc_bifrost** service ensures that every request to view or manage objects stored on the Chef Infra Server is authorized.

        .. end_tag